nottoseethesun/pulsechain-analytics/README.md

 ## A Note on Caching

-This version has a caching option (`getTokenTransferredUseCache`), unlike the pure NodeJS version, because in the normal usage of Google Sheets, often times large Google Sheet spreadsheets can run code functions called in cells very many times when it is not necessary to have fresh data.
+The Google Apps Script version of this code, located at `./for-google-apps/fetch-amount-of-token-transferred.gs` has a caching option (`getTokenTransferredUseCache`), unlike the pure NodeJS version.
+This is because in the normal usage of Google Sheets, often times large Google Sheet spreadsheets can run code functions called in cells very many times when it is not necessary to have fresh data.
+That in turn can trigger an undesired block from the API provider due to rate limits.

 ## Prerequisites